Government of Alaska

-The government of Alaska (Iñupiaq: Alaskam Kavamanaa) in common with state and federal governments of the United States, has three branches of government: the executive, consisting of the Governor of Alaska and the state agencies; the state legislature consisting of two chambers, the House of Representatives and the Senate; and the judiciary consisting of the Supreme court and lower courts.
+The government of Alaska in common with state and federal governments of the United States, has three branches of government: the executive, consisting of the Governor of Alaska and the state agencies; the state legislature consisting of two chambers, the House of Representatives and the Senate; and the judiciary consisting of the Supreme court and lower courts.

 Alaska has 246 federally recognized tribal governments and one federal Indian (Native American) reservation.

 Executive branch

 The Governor of Alaska is the senior-most official of the Alaska executive branch.
 The main Alaska state agencies are the: